 As part of ongoing efforts to promote paratriathlon across the region, USAT Mid-Atlantic provides mini-grant funding to paratri initiatives such as clinics, camps, event speakers, and other such activities.

-Click here for the grant application for clinics/camps. (.doc)
+Click here for the grant application for clinics/camps/speakers. (.doc)

-Click here for the grant application for individuals. (.PDF)
+Click here for the grant application for individual athletes (race/clinic entry fees, travel, tri club membership). (.PDF)